Classification of momentum proper exact Hamiltonian group actions and the equivariant Eliashberg cotangent bundle conjecture: Proof of Theorem ( - ) (Hamiltonian -model functor)

 is well-defined.
 This map is injective.
 Since $N$ is compact, the number of its connected components is finite.
 It follows that the map \eqref{eq:conn comp} is surjective.
 It follows that $N\sub\psi(N)$, and therefore, $c_{g'}^{-1}(N)\sub c_g(N)$.
 By \eqref{eq:g'N'g'} we have $N'\sub c_{g'}^{-1}(N)$.
 It follows that $N'\sub c_g(N)$.
 Combining this with \eqref{eq:g N g -1 N'}, it follows that $c_g(N)=N'$.
 This proves Lemma \ref{le:N conj N'}. \end{proof}

-Let $G$ be a Lie group, $(M,\om,\psi)$ a symplectic $G$-action, and $x\in M$. \begin{Rmk} The isotropy representation of $\psi$ at $x$ is by definition the map

-This is a symplectic representation of the isotropy group $\Stab{\psi}{x}$. \end{Rmk} In order to define the symplectic slice representation of $\psi$ at $x$, we need the following remarks. \begin{rmks}[symplectic slice representation] \begin{enui} \item Let $G$ be a Lie group, $(M,\psi)$ a smooth $G$-action, and $x\in M$.
+Let $G$ be a Lie group, $(M,\om,\psi)$ a symplectic $G$-action, and $x\in M$. \begin{Rmk} The isotropy representation of $\psi$ at $x$ is by definition the map This is a symplectic representation of the isotropy group $\Stab{\psi}{x}$. \end{Rmk} In order to define the symplectic quotient representation of $\psi$ at $x$, we need the following remarks. \begin{rmks}[symplectic quotient representation] \begin{enui} \item Let $G$ be a Lie group, $(M,\psi)$ a $G$-action on a manifold, and $x\in M$.
 We denote by $\g$ the Lie algebra of $G$ and by

 the infinitesimal action at $x$.
 The equality